 Gov. Gavin Newsom said Monday that he was lifting a stay-at-home order that has been in effect since early December, returning counties to the statewide guidelines of the tiered system, which allows in-person dining outdoors.
 L.A.
 County officials said later that day that they would issue a health order on Friday allowing restaurants to serve patrons outdoors.

-The county also rescinded a curfew for nonessential businesses that requires them to close from 10 p.m.-5 a.m.
+The county will also rescind a curfew for nonessential businesses that requires them to close from 10 p.m.-5 a.m.

 Personal care services such as hair and nail salons were able to open at 25% indoor capacity starting Monday, and outdoor private gatherings are allowed when limited to three households and a total of 15 people.
-Museums, zoos and aquariums can also reopen for outdoor operations.
+Museums, zoos and aquariums can also reopen for outdoor operations at 50% capacity.

 Many restrictions remain in place, however.
 L.A.
 County, like most of the state, is in the purple tier in the state’s recovery blueprint, indicating widespread coronavirus transmission and requiring many nonessential businesses to halt indoor operations.